-Good control of finance should always be a key element of your overall business management and in these particularly difficult times it is more important than ever.
+Good control of finance should always be a key element of your overall business management.

-Here are some tips which should guide your current decision making and business activity:
+Here are some tips which should guide your decision making and business activity:

 Cash is king!
-It is the ‘lifeblood’ of your business but in these times it is becoming a scarce commodity that needs to be managed very carefully.
+It is the ‘lifeblood’ of your business and needs to be managed very carefully.

 There are lots of potential internal sources of cash which you should focus on before using bank finance: